IPTV IS AVAILABLE TO UPTOWN, ON-CAMPUS RESIDENTS, ONLY

 What are my IPTV username and password?

-When you launch the IPTV app you will be asked to enter your username and password - use your Tulane username and password.
+When you launch the IPTV app you will be asked to enter your username and password - use your Tulane email address and password.

 Can I watch IPTV on my television?

 If you can connect a computer to your TV, then yes you can.
-If IPTV is fully adopted at Tulane, then expect to see future developments such as IPTV app's for game consoles (XBox, Playstation)and mobile devices (tablets and smart phones).
+If IPTV is fully adopted at Tulane, then expect to see future developments such as IPTV app's for game consoles (XBox, Playstation) and additional mobile devices.

 I'm in a residence hall with access to IPTV but the application says I'm not - why?